-When trading commodities we calculate their price moves in a measurement called ticks.
-A tick is therefore the smallest possible price change for any commodity-based instrument and the size of a tick will be unique to each instrument in question.
+When trading commodities we calculate their price moves using a measurement called ticks.
+A tick is, therefore, the smallest possible price change for any commodity-based instrument and the size of a tick will be unique to each instrument in question.

 However, other instruments do not move in 1c movements.
 For example, soft commodities such as wheat, corn and soybeans all move in 25c increments.
 So let’s say wheat moved from $690.50 per (100) bushel to $690.75 we say it has moved 1 tick.
 If soybeans moved from 1541.50 to 1542.00, we say it moved two ticks and so on.

 Below we see a table of the most regularly traded commodities.
 The increment refers to how each commodity moves i.e. the movement of a tick.
 It is also useful to know what it is we are buying or selling, be it barrels of oil, ounces of silver, 100 bushel of wheat or gallons of gasoline and so on.

 |Coffee no.2||USD||0.01||lbs (100)|